fb

 NRE Account

-The NRE account, which is valued in Indian rupees, offers complete protection.
-These accounts could be current, savings, recurring, fixed deposit, or another type.
+The NRE account, which is valued at Indian rupees, offers complete protection.
+These accounts could be current, savings, recurring, fixed deposits, or another type.
 The foreign currency that you deposit into the account is converted to Indian rupees.
 You can transfer your funds (principal and interest amount) from an NRE account to a foreign account without any problems or restrictions.
 You have to make the money that you deposit into these accounts outside of India.

 NRO Account